Probabilistic and Unsupervised Learning

 The complete course forms a component of the Gatsby PhD programme, and is mandatory for Gatsby students.
-The two component modules are also available to students on the UCL MSc in Machine Learning and UCL MSc in Computational Statistics and Machine Learning.
-The first part (GI18: Probabilistic and Unsupervised Learning) may be used to fill a core requirement in each Masters programme.
-The second part (GI16: Approximate Inference and Learning in Probabilistic Models) is an optional module, but is only available to students who have completed GI18.
+The two component modules are also available to students on Machine Learning related MSc programmes.
+Note that MSc student may only take the second part (Approximate Inference and Learning in Probabilistic Models) if they complete the first.

 A good background in statistics, calculus, linear algebra, and computer science.
 You should thoroughly review the maths in the following cribsheet [pdf] [ps] before the start of the course.
 This quiz may help you check where you stand.
-You must either know Matlab or Octave, be taking a class on Matlab/Octave, or be willing to learn it on your own.
-Any student or researcher at UCL meeting these requirements is welcome to attend the lectures.
+You must know Matlab, Octave or Python/NumPy.

 There is no required textbook.
 However, the following are excellent sources for many of the topics covered here.

 David J.C.
 MacKay (2003) Information Theory, Inference, and Learning Algorithms, Cambridge University Press.